November 15, 2015:

 Now think of this labor as analogous to building poems or other narratives from existing blocks of text.
 Instead of a bowl of tiles you have a collection of fragments, whether sentences or phrases or other blocks.
 You pull these fragments from your collection and assemble them appropriately.

 How are fragments chosen?
 Burroughs' cut-ups are randomized.
 Source matter is fragments cut at random from a randomly-chosen text.
 The final work is randomized again, as fragments are chosen without protocol from the pile.
 There's no reason though for randomization to be mandatory.
 You can select a source text for its particular properties, say, Molly Bloom’s soliloquy which ends Ulysses.
 You can select your source fragments algorithmically or according to your specific aesthetic requirements: perhaps phrases which sound good to you when spoken aloud, perhaps some other criterion.
-You can assemble them with judgement: I like this piece in this place.
+You can assemble them with judgment: I like this piece in this place.
 Like mosaic the final work may be representational, or abstract.
 It can have semantic content, or be pure music.
-Randomization is probably the best-known approach but it's merely a subset of a larger possibility.
+Randomization is probably the best-known approach but it's merely a subset of a larger possibility, where mosaic poems themselves are a subset of what George Steiner, Reginald Shepherd and others call "modals".

 To my ear the results are akin but not identical to certain of the AI-generated dreams in TriadCity.
 TC dreams are another subset of the larger universe of possibility.